foglet/transit/README.md

 # transit

 This repository contains transit routes from the world's cities.
 It is divided by system type: metro (i.e., subway or U-Bahn), tram and light rail (S-Bahn), cable car and funicular, trolley bus, monorail and maglev, and ferries.
-Outside of Pyongyang, no other systems are represented in North Korea (KP); Bus systems, including BRT are also not represented.
+Outside of Pyongyang, no other systems are represented in North Korea (KP); Bus systems, including BRT, are also not represented.

 Most files are labeled by two-letter country code, city/location, and how each was queried in overpass-turbo.eu.
 For example,